The Story of Neve, the Prehistoric Newborn

 The Mesolithic Age was the stage that followed the last ice age.
 Hunting and gathering were the main ways of life.
 It was a hard period, but also decisive for our evolution.
 Not only did stone-working techniques improve, but more sedentary groups began to emerge.
 This facilitated the consolidation of social groups and their hierarchies.

 Our ancestors at this time were forced to cope with extremely low temperatures.
-Consequently, it often made it difficult for them to obtain food.
+Consequently, they often found it difficult to obtain food.
 We know from the tests that Neve’s mother had a plant-based diet.
 Moreover, during pregnancy, the little girl had developmental problems.

-The exact cause of her death isn’t known.
+We don’t know the exact cause of her death.
 However, we know without a doubt that the harsh conditions in which her family lived meant neonatal deaths were frequent.
 In fact, in Neve’s case, due to physiological stress, her teeth had stopped growing a month or so before birth.

 A special burial

 Neve was wrapped in a shroud and buried in the deepest part of the Arma Veirana cave.
 On the cloth, were sixty seashells that had been presumably attached to the fabric.
 In addition, she had four pendants with her and a talon from an eagle owl.
 This is interesting as the environment isn’t exactly close to the coast.
-Therefore, these shells must’ve been collected and saved from previous trips.
+Therefore, her relatives must’ve collected and saved the shells from previous trips.

 The burial was meticulous and careful.
 This suggests it involved an intense material and emotional investment on the part of the group.
 The beads were pierced, set in the shape of a necklace, and delicately attached to the shroud in which the baby was wrapped.
 The owl claw presumably symbolized an element of power or protection.